yge58/caffe2-opencv-ndkcamera/README.md

 For the purpose of real-time image classificaiton (e.g., open a camera, classify an image as fast as you can), an android app integrating native camera, caffe2, opencv in C++ is created.

 # Why real-time?
-You could take a photo and classify it.
-But often people like me are impatient and not interested in the photo itself, only the classification result that is computed at bullet speed.
+Well, often people like me are impatient, and are not interested in the photo itself, only care about the result.
+And how fast to get result.

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
 Caffe and opencv are written in c++, for the sake of performance, it is better to integrate all of them in c++.
 I am not sure, is it?